yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 Thanks to Antonio Sanso for bringing the "ECDH-ES" invalid point attack to the attention of JWE and JWT implementers.
 Tim McLean {{McLean}} published the RSA/HMAC confusion attack.
 Thanks to Nat Sakimura for advocating the use of explicit typing.
-Thanks to Neil Madden for his numerous comments, and to Carsten Bormann, Brian Campbell, Brian Carpenter, Roman Danyliw and Eric Rescorla for their reviews.
+Thanks to Neil Madden for his numerous comments, and to
+Carsten Bormann,
+Brian Campbell,
+Brian Carpenter,
+Alissa Cooper,
+Roman Danyliw,
+Ben Kaduk,
+Mirja Kuehlewind,
+Barry Leiba,
+Eric Rescorla,
+Adam Roach,
+Martin Vigoureux,
+and Eric Vyncke
+for their reviews.

 --- back

 # Document History

 [[ to be removed by the RFC editor before publication as an RFC ]]

+## draft-ietf-oauth-jwt-bcp-07

+- IESG review comments.

 ## draft-ietf-oauth-jwt-bcp-06